GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 export default PreviewButton;
 ```

-This new button is very similar to the save button from earlier steps, but it is styled a little differently and uses an icon (`Icons.Eye`) from the story editor's component library rather than some text.
+This new button is very similar to the Save button, but it is styled a little differently and uses an icon (`Icons.Eye`) from the component library rather than a text label.

-On clicking this button -
+Clicking this button will:

-- Story data and markup will be stored in the local storage.
+1. Store the story data and markup in local storage.
-- A new tab with some waiting state text will be displayed.
+2. Open a new tab with some loading state text.
-- The new tab will be redirected to preview route after 5 sec
+3. Redirect to the preview once the preview has been generated, or after a given timeout is reached.

-This button then can be added to the header as shown below
+This button can then be displayed in the header area next to the Save button.

 ```jsx
 import SaveButton from "./saveButton";